 The definition of youth varies across agencies.
 The United Nations considers those aged 15-24 as youth [United Nations 2009].
 The draft National Youth Policy of 2012 defines youth population as those in the age group 16-30 years [Government of India 2012].
 The youth policy recognizes the heterogeneity of the youth within this population.
 That is, it recognises the fact that those aged 16-20 have adolescent needs, those aged 21-25 strive to attain education and enter the labor force and those aged 26-30 aim to establish a professional and perhaps personal life (marriage).
-Here in this report, the youth population is defined in accordance with the UN-HABITAT definition.
+Here in this report, the youth population.
 That is, youth are those in the age bracket of 15-32 years.